A lot of women can’t earn a living because of the constraints they face as primary carers. (Photo: Ko Chung Ming/Next Plus)

 To provide women from low-income households who live in remote areas with flexible working opportunities, Sharing Kitchen makes use of restaurant kitchens during non-peak hours to enable these women to produce food/beverages for an extra income.

 Oxfam and the SIE Fund are supporting this project.
 So far, Sharing Kitchen has worked with six restaurants and has 16 participants who are developing over 100 kinds of products.
+Sharing Kitchen is also working with us on 'Give A Meal: Oxfam's Food Support Project for Low-Income Families'; their participants are preparing the meal kits, which is proving helpful for them as the coronavirus is hitting them hard financially.

 Sharing Kitchen: Culinary talent unleashed